Missouri River Water Resource Recovery Facility Improvements Project

-- Transfer Lift Station Pump Replacement – Construction is underway; site utility work is complete.
+- Transfer Lift Station Pump Replacement – Construction began in March 2020; site utility work is complete.
 Pump installation will start in Q3 2020.

 - Schedule B1 (Completed) – Preliminary and Primary Treatment Facilities were constructed to increase the capacity to 150 million gallons per day during wet weather events.
 Flows from wet weather events that exceed the 64 million gallons per day biological treatment capacity now undergo screening, grit removal and solids removal before being discharged to the Missouri River.
 Schedule B1 benefits include maximizing flow to the MRWRRF for treatment, water quality improvements and odor reduction.
 Schedule B1 improvements were placed into operation in summer 2016.

 - Schedule B2 (Completed) – Facilities were added to disinfect flows that received preliminary and primary treatment in excess of the 64 million gallons per day biological treatment capacity before being discharged to the Missouri River.
 Odor control facilities were constructed to complete the improvements to the primary clarifiers from Schedule B1.
 Benefits include water quality improvements and odor reduction.
 Schedule B2 improvements were placed into operation in fall 2019.

 - Transfer Lift Station Pump Replacement – The Missouri River Water Resource Recovery Facility–Transfer Lift Station Pump Replacement Project was identified to replace the existing five wastewater pumps that have had operational issues since being placed into operation as part of the MRWRRF Schedule A project in 2014.
 The improvements also include replacement of the existing stormwater pumps, bridge crane, and other ancillary equipment to support operation of the new pumps.